Protection Modes

 Automatic Mode

-Instead of choosing a fixed mode, Automatic Mode uses a closed-loop feedback controller to adjust protection parameters in real-time based on what's actually on screen.
+Instead of locking in a fixed mode, Automatic Mode runs a closed-loop controller that adjusts protection parameters in real time based on what's actually on screen.
+Every factory preset ships with Auto Mode on by default.